EvelyneAvila/cse15l-lab-reports/index.md

 `java code` hello

 ```
-#this is code for lab week 2
+#this is code for week 2
 an example
 ```